MEC ELITE+ Annual Subscription includes $50 Credit toward any purchase - Offer Extended Through March 31st

 Need to Pass the NMLS Mortgage Licensing Exam

-The first step in obtaining your Texas mortgage license is applying for an NMLS account and ID number.
+Therefore, the first step to getting the mortgage loan originator license status in Texas is to register with the NMLS by applying online for an account and NMLS ID number.
 To do so, go to the NMLS website.

-With your education complete, you need to schedule an appointment for the National Test Component exam.
+With your pre-license education complete, your hours will be reported to the NMLS via your education provider, you will want to schedule an appointment for the National Test.
 Find out more on how to take your NMLS test here.
-Also check out the NMLS MLO testing handbook.
+Also check out the NMLS MLO testing handbook

 Step 4